acumos/system-integration/docs/oneclick-deploy/user-guide.rst

 This can be exhausted after a few images have been generated, and needs to be periodically cleaned.
 The effect is that artifacts or images can't be saved by the Nexus service.
-Onboarding service logs such as the below can indicate such issues are occuring:
+Onboarding service logs such as the below can indicate such issues are occurring:

 .. code-block:: bash

   2019-11-29T10:46:46.724Z	http-nio-8090-exec-2	ERROR	org.acumos.onboarding.services.impl.CommonOnboarding		Severity=DEBUG
-  Fail to upload artificat for OnboardingLog.txt - Failed to transfer file: http://nexus-service.acumos-prod.svc.cluster.local:8081
+  Fail to upload artifact for OnboardingLog.txt - Failed to transfer file: http://nexus-service.acumos-prod.svc.cluster.local:8081
   /repository/acumos_model_maven/org/acumos/64cd4781-d5b0-4ced-89e2-7fb3616d56ba/OnboardingLog/1.0.2/OnboardingLog-1.0.2.txt.
   Return code is: 500	org.apache.maven.wagon.TransferFailedException: Failed to transfer file: http://nexus-service.acumos-prod.svc.cluster.local:8081
   /repository/acumos_model_maven/org/acumos/64cd4781-d5b0-4ced-89e2-7fb3616d56ba/OnboardingLog/1.0.2/OnboardingLog-1.0.2.txt.